Frequently Asked Questions about Personal Injury, Medical Malpractice, and Insurance Disputes

 The bad news is that if you win, the only damages recoverable are your attorney fees; plus, it is a very high bar that you must reach to recover bad faith damages.

 The bottom line is that the disability insurance companies have a huge economic advantage over you in these cases.
 They know that on their worst day the most they usually face in court is having to pay you what they owed you in the first place.

 (Fun fact: Complaining to Congress won't help much.
 They exempted themselves from ERISA.)

 This is a great question for two reasons.
 First, because insurers use this trick frequently.
 They will often disregard all other disabling conditions and emphasize only your mental illness.
-Conveniently, this allows them to invoke their 2 year limitation, and stop paying you after 2 years.
+Conveniently, this allows them to invoke their 2-year limitation, and stop paying you after two years.

-If you feel you are disabled for varying causes, only some of which are mental in nature, then you may have been frivolously denied.
+If you feel you are disabled for different causes, only some of which are mental, then you may have been frivolously denied.
 Here is the general rule: when you have multiple causes for a disability, each must be considered in isolation.
 An example is the best way to explain.
 Say you have a diagnosis of depression and anxiety, as well as fibromyalgia.
-Now assume you have been on claim for 2 years for those disabilities.
+Now assume you have been on claim for two years for those disabilities.
 After two years, your insurer should, pursuant to any “mental illness” provision, stop considering your depression and anxiety.
 But that doesn’t mean they can ignore your fibromyalgia.
 It must still be reviewed to see if it, alone, is disabling.
-Conveniently, insurers often leave out that step, and simply terminate you because of the 2 year limitation.
+Conveniently, insurers often leave out that step, and simply terminate you because of the 2-year limitation.